xiahongchi/MineSweeper/README.md

 # MineSweeper
 MineSweeper Game
 Download and click MineSweeper.exe to play.
+.py is the source code